Yunxiang-Li/Cpp_Primer/Chapter 11. Associative Containers/Chapter 11. Associative Containers.md

 Advantages of the ordered version:

-1. We can use iterators of ordered containers tp access all elements in order by key.
+1. We can use iterators of ordered containers to access all elements in order by key.

 2. We can define an ordered container that uses a customized class type for its key type without defning `equal` or `hash` functions.